Crown Regency Hotel and Towers: Architecture and design

 Other members of the design team are CMA Engineering Consultants (Sanitary, Mechanical, and Fire Safety Works); lraido T. Legaspi, Jr. & Associates (Electrical Works); and E.O.
 Bataclan & Associates (Interior Design).

 The General Contractor that built the tower was ASEC Development and Construction Corporation.

 Height increase

-The roof level's height was increased, in turnincreasing the height of the building in order to add new rides and attractions to the Sky Extreme Adventures facilities.
-At least an 80 ft structure was added.
+Sometime after completion, the upper floors were increased in height in order to add new rides and attractions to the Sky Extreme Adventures facilities.
+As a result, the building gained an 80 ft (24.38 m) increase in height.